Rachael Bermingham

 Rachael Bermingham is an Australian entrepreneur, author, public speaker, mentor and former TV personality and hairdresser.

-Rachael has written 10 bestselling books (9 self-published and 1 published) since 2006.
-Her books are nearing sales of 8 million copies.
+Rachael has written 10 books (9 self-published and 1 published) since 2006, which have sold over 7 million copies.

 Books

 Rachael's first book Read My Lips was written with co-authors Cyndi O'Meara, Jodie McIver, Fleur Whelligan, Kim Morrison, and Allison Mooney, and released 14 February 2006.
 Rachael's second book 4 Ingredients was co-written with Kim McCosker (Turnbull), as were the following books within the series, 4 Ingredients 2, 4 Ingredients Gluten Free, "4 Ingredients Fast, Fresh & Healthy" and "4 Ingredients Kids".
 Rachael and Kim celebrated their first title being named bestselling title of 2008 (it was 2nd bestselling title to JK Rowling's Harry Potter and the Deathly Hallows in 2007 the year of its release).

-In 2010, Rachael launched her own book publishing and education company Bermingham Books which provides services such as writing mentoring, self-publishing consulting, book publishing, book design, book editing, book promotion.
+In 2010, Rachael launched a book publishing and education company Bermingham Books which provides services such as writing mentoring, self-publishing consulting, book publishing, book design, book editing, book promotion.
+It publishes around 50 books a year, focusing on Australian authors.